 Let’s face it: choosing between online guitar lessons vs in person can be a difficult decision, especially when you’re just starting out.
-Both formats have their own unique benefits and challenges.

 Online lessons are appealing due to the fact that you can stay home and learn at your own pace.
 Also, depending on your personality (introverted), this might be a more comfortable option for you.